-Mindfulness for the Young Workshop
+Mindfulness for Teens Workshop

-* for ages 13-17
+for ages 12-17

 The brain is susceptible to negative and stressful environments and that might be one reason why we see an increase in the development of mental illnesses in early adolescence.
 But the brain is also susceptible to interventions which improve resilience, which we are hoping includes mindfulness.
 In doing [participation in mindfulness] that they become more compassionate and understanding and develop better friendships.Sarah-Jayne Blakemore

 50% of mental health problems are established by age 14 and 75% by age 24